What is Upper Cervical Chiropractic?

 Will I ever be normal again?

-Patients results vary.
-Many reports improved spinal curves and the total resumption of their normal lifestyle.
+Many report improved spinal curvatures; and state they transition to their normal lifestyle.
 Those who neglected or delayed seeking care often see slower progress.

 After improvement, many patients discover that periodic chiropractic checkups can help avoid a relapse.